alexander-kastil/m365-copilot/demos/readme.md

 - Overview of Copilot for Microsoft 365
 - Copilot for Microsoft 365 in Office Apps & Teams
-- Microsoft Copilot 365 Chat
+- Writing effective Prompts for Microsoft Copilot 365 Chat
-- Writing effective Prompts

 ### Microsoft Graph & Azure Function in the Copilot for Microsoft 365 Ecosystem